 - Add 20 g cake flour (2 Tbsp + 2 tsp) and whisk until combined.

-- Pour small amount of the hot milk mixture to the egg mixture and quickly whisk to combine.
-Slowly add the rest of milk while whisking.
+- Pour a small amount of the hot milk mixture into the egg mixture and quickly whisk to combine.
+Slowly add the rest of the milk while whisking.

-- Set a fine-mesh strainer over the saucepan and pour everything back into the saucepan.
+- Set a fine-mesh strainer over the saucepan and pour the egg and milk mixture back into the saucepan.
 Cook the mixture over medium heat while CONSTANTLY mixing with a silicone spatula.
-It starts as a thin and frothy mixture and it will start to thicken.
+It starts as a thin and frothy mixture and gradually will start to thicken.
 It’ll take 20–25 minutes for the custard cream to thicken.

-- Stir constantly, making sure to scrape off the custard on the entire bottom and the corners of the pan.
+- Stir constantly, making sure to scrape the bottom and corners of the pan.
 Ensure that the mixture heats evenly.
-Lift the spatula up occasionally to check if any large bubbles are bursting at the top of the mixture.
+Lift up the spatula occasionally to check for large bubbles bursting at the top of the mixture.
 Keep cooking and stirring until large bubbles appear.
-Then boil and stir for 1 minute.
-The custard should be shiny and drops intermittently when you lift up the silicone spatula.
-Add 1 Tbsp unsalted butter to combine, if you are using it.
+Then, boil and stir for 1 minute.
+The custard should be shiny and drop intermittently when you lift up the spatula.
+Finally, add 1 Tbsp unsalted butter (if using) and mix well.
 Remove the saucepan from the heat.

-- Transfer the custard to a tray (or flat container) and cover with plastic wrap to prevent a film from forming on top of the custard.
-Put the tray over ice cubes and put the ice pack on top of the custard to cool immediately, about 30 minutes.
-The key is to cool quickly so the custard won’t get spoiled.
+- Transfer the custard to a tray or flat container.
+Cover with plastic wrap to prevent a film from forming on top of the custard.
+Put the tray over ice cubes and put an ice pack on top of the custard to cool for about 30 minutes.
+The key is to cool it quickly so the custard won’t spoil.

 - When it’s cool, put the custard back into a bowl and whisk until nice and smooth.
 The custard is now ready to use.